bjhammack/enodo-fullstack-challenge/README.md

 # Enodo Fullstack Engineering Challenge

 This README will provide a brief overview of the project structure and how to run the project yourself.
+For details on the scope of the project, please see the [original repository](https://github.com/enodoscore/enodo-fullstack-challenge).

 ## Project Structure
 - property_search (the folder where the core of the code is located)